 - Place cream cheese and butter in a large mixing bowl or stand mixer and beat until smooth.8 ounces cream cheese, 1/2 cup butter

-- Add the peanut butter and mix until combined, then beat in the sugar and mix until smooth and creamy.18 ounces creamy peanut butter
+- Add the peanut butter and mix until combined.18 ounces creamy peanut butter

 - Once that’s smooth, add in the powdered sugar and beat until well mixed.8 cups powdered sugar